 The "ZERO/CAL" switch is activated through a small hole in the face of the unit using a bent paper clip or similar thin wire or tool.

-Two methods are available to check or set the carbon monoxide ZERO/ CAL.
+Two methods are available to check or set the carbon monoxide ZERO/CAL.

-With normal flow through the unit from a clean air supply depress the ZERO/CAL switch and hold until the carbon monoxide read-out stops flashing (about 3 seconds) and then immediately release the switch.
+With normal flow through the unit from a clean air supply, press the ZERO/CAL switch momentarily.